antvis/G2Plot/docs/manual/plot-api.en.md

 plot.getStates();
 ```

-Get all status information of the current chart.
+Get all status information of the current plot.